 Wound Care and Healing Program

-Our expanded Wound Care and Healing Program is available at both St. Luke Health Services and Michaud Residential Health Services.
-The program is available to both Short-Stay Rehabilitation patients and long-term skilled nursing care residents.
+Our expanded Wound Care and Healing Program is available to both Short-Stay Rehabilitation patients and long-term skilled nursing care residents.

 Our program specializes in the treatment of complex and hard to heal wounds that can result from a variety of acute or chronic conditions including venous ulcers, arterial and diabetic wounds, pressure ulcers, surgical wounds or traumatic injuries.